• Recipes Index

 Can I use frozen zucchini in place of fresh zucchini?

 Yes, you can use frozen zucchini in place of fresh.
-The trickiest thing about using frozen zucchini is that 2 cups of frozen/thawed zucchini looks a lot smaller then 2 cups of fresh grated zucchini.
-If you want to use frozen you need to know how much it was when it was fresh.
-I freeze zucchini in 2 cup portions for this purpose.
+The trickiest thing about using frozen zucchini is that 2 cups of frozen/thawed zucchini look a lot smaller than 2 cups of freshly grated zucchini.
+If you want to use frozen, you need to know how much it was when it was fresh.
+I freeze zucchini in 2-cup portions for this purpose.

 Also, frozen zucchini lets off a lot of moisture.
 For this recipe, you want to add all of that in with the thawed zucchini.